Trudy-Du/Portfolio/index.md

 # Experience
 Below is a list of projects that I worked on during the study at Durham College.
 They showcase some of tools I commonly use.
 ### New York City Shooting Incidents Analysis | Durham college
 Power BI was used to create a dashboard which displays the time, location and borough trends of New York City Shooting Incidents.
-Then some advice was given to the public and the Police Department based on the analysis findings.
+Then some advice was given to the Police Department based on the analysis findings, so that they can increase police patrol in areas with more shooting incidents during dangerous period.

 **_Technology Used_**
 - Excel